Grand Re-Opening of the ShopRite of Livingston, NJ

 Prepared foods department

-An expanded prepared foods area offers a wide variety of meal solutions, including hot sandwiches, rotisserie and fried chicken, ribs, and a full selection of grab-and-go sides and snacks.
+An expanded prepared foods area offers a wide variety of meal solutions, including hot sandwiches, rotisserie and fried chicken, ribs and a full selection of grab-and-go sides and snacks.
 The department also features:

 • International hot food, salad and Mediterranean bars with customizable options;

-• A freshly prepared sushi bar staffed by in-store chefs;
+• Sushi bar staffed by in-store chefs;

 • “Sushi Wednesday” promotions featuring select $5 sushi rolls; and